-19.3.1.11.2.1 The photomultiplier tube and associated optics will be mounted in a second light-tight box that is located above the chamber ceiling directly opposite the light source.
-The photomultiplier tube and its optics will be isolated from the chamber atmosphere by a glass window that is mounted flush with the chamber ceiling panel and permits viewing a cross section of $1.5 \pm 0.13$ inches ( $38 \pm 3$ mm).
-The window will be sealed to prevent the leakage of chamber contents.
+6.3.1.11.2.1 The photomultiplier tube and associated optics will be mounted in a second lighttight box that is located above the chamber ceiling directly opposite the light source.
+The photomultiplier tube and its optics will be isolated from the chamber atmosphere by a glass window that is mounted flush with the chamber ceiling panel.
+The window, which permits viewing a cross section of 1.5 \pm 0.13 inches (38 \pm 3 mm), will be sealed to prevent leakage of chamber contents.

-19.3.1.11.3 Microphotometer
+6.3.1.11.3 Microphotometer

-The microphotometer will be capable of converting the signal from the photomultiplier tube to relative intensity and/or optical density.
+The microphotometer will be capable of converting the signal from the photomultiplier tube to relative intensity and/or to optical density.
 The microphotometer/photomultiplier tube combination will be sensitive enough that the microphotometer can be adjusted to produce a full-scale reading (100 percent relative light intensity or optical density = 1) using the photomultiplier tube's response (output) to the light source when a filter of 0.5 or greater optical density is placed in the light path.

-19.3.1.11.4 Alignment Fixture
+6.3.1.11.4 Alignment Fixture

-The two optical windows and their housings will be kept in alignment and spaced $36 \pm 0.125$ inches (914 $\pm$ 3 mm) apart with an alignment fixture consisting of three metal rods, 0.5-0.75 inch (13-19 mm) in diameter fastened securely to 0.31-inch (8-mm) -thick externally mounted top and bottom plates and symmetrically arranged about the collimated light beam.
+The two optical windows and their housings will be kept in alignment and spaced 36 ± 0.125 inches (914 ± 3 mm) apart with an alignment fixture consisting of three metal rods 0.5 - 0.75 inch (13 - 19 mm) in diameter fastened securely to 0.31-inch (8-mm) -thick externally mounted top and bottom plates and symmetrically arranged about the collimated light beam.

-19.3.1.11.5 Optical Filters
+6.3.1.11.5 Optical Filters

-A set of nine neutral color optical filters-0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, and 0.9 optical density-will also be provided.
-The optical filters, one or more, as required, may be mounted in the light path in the optical measuring system to compensate for the sensitivity of the photomultiplier tube.
-These filters can also be used to adjust the photometric system as the light source and/or photomultiplier tube changes sensitivity through aging and/or as discoloration or deterioration of the optical windows occurs.
+A set of nine neutral color optical filters of 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, and 0.9 optical density will also be provided.
+The optical filters, one or more as required, may be mounted in the light path in the optical measuring system to compensate for the sensitivity of the photomultiplier tube.
+These filters may also be used to adjust the photometric system as the light source and/or photomultiplier tube change sensitivity through aging and/or as discoloration or deterioration of the optical windows occurs.

-19.3.1.11.6 Recorder
+6.3.1.11.6 Recorder

-A recording device will be furnished that provides a record of the percent of light transmission and/or optical density versus time during the test.
+A recording device will be furnished that provides a record of the percent light transmission and/or optical density versus time during the test.
 The record will consist either of a continuous curve on a chart recorder or discrete values taken at least every 5 seconds with a computerized data acquisition system.

-19.3.1.12 Exhaust Hood
+6.3.1.12 Exhaust Hood

 A method for removing the chamber contents after each test will be provided.
-A fitting for removing the chamber contents can be connected to a suitable exhaust hood.
+A fitting for removing the chamber contents may be connected to a suitable exhaust hood.
 Locating an exhaust hood directly above the smoke chamber door is recommended as an additional safety device.

-19.3.1.13 Conditioning Chamber
+6.3.1.13 Conditioning Chamber

-A conditioning chamber capable of maintaining test specimens at a temperature of $70 \pm 5^{\circ}$ F ( $21 \pm 3^{\circ}$ C) and $50\% \pm 5\%$ relative humidity will be provided.
+A conditioning chamber capable of maintaining test specimens at a temperature of $70^{\circ} \pm 5^{\circ}$ F ($21^{\circ} \pm 3^{\circ}$ C) and $50\% \pm 5\%$ relative humidity will be provided.

-19.4 Test Specimen Selection and Preparation
+6.4 Test Specimen Selection and Preparation

-19.4.1 Specimen Number
+6.4.1 Specimen Number

-A minimum of three specimens will be prepared and tested.
+A minimum of three specimens will be prepared and tested for each part/construction.